-The election of the Police and Crime Commissioner (PCC) for Kent will take place on Thursday 2 May.
+The election of the Police and Crime Commissioner (PCC) for Kent took place on Thursday 2 May.
 The elected candidate will serve as the PCC for a four-year term of office.

-In the period prior to the election, this area of our website will contain information which may be useful to potential candidates and members of the public regarding the election process, the role of Police and Crime Commissioners, relevant key documents, and information for prospective candidates.
+This area of our website contains information which may be useful to potential candidates and members of the public regarding the election process, the role of Police and Crime Commissioners, relevant key documents, and information for prospective candidates.

 The Kent Police Area is made up of the 13 district/borough/unitary councils in the county, which have Local Returning Officers who are responsible for arranging and delivering the poll for the electors in their area, including the Local Returning Officers for: